 IEP teams are required to consider the AT needs of students with disabilities (IDEA, 2004).
 The Virginia Department of Education promotes the use of a decision-making process such as the Assistive Technology Consideration Guide (2018) and the Virginia Assistive Technology Resource Guide (2016).
-Both of these documents are located on the Virginia Assistive Technology Network website, https://atnetwork.ttaconline.org/consideration-at.
+Both documents are located on the Virginia Assistive Technology Network website.